 I’ve always found the task of reviewing an entire game series interesting because it gets me to think of how the individual installments rank in relationship with each other.
 To wit, with the Wonder Boy/Monster World franchise, I feel Monster World IV is, at its core, a better game than The Dragon’s Trap, yet I rank the latter higher because its quality is a bit more consistent.
 With other long-running franchises, you tend to get differing opinions as to which one gets to be considered the pinnacle.
 Is the best Zelda installment Ocarina of Time or is that too obvious?
 Maybe you prefer the avant-garde storytelling of Majora’s Mask or the open-world experience that is Breath of the Wild?

 The reason I say this is because King’s Quest is one of those series where I feel the question of which installment reigns supreme has an answer that can’t be contested.
 The only other installment that even comes close to matching the quality of King’s Quest VI is King’s Quest IV, which I have to say only barely scraped out an honorable mention 6/10 from me.
 It really is the moment when developers finally began to realize “Hey, maybe making the game unwinnable isn’t a good design choice, after all” and “Perhaps these random encounters aren’t working out so well and never have”.
 Doubtlessly are there growing pains present in the experience, but it really does feel as though the developers matured quite a bit in the two years between releases.
 It’s hard to believe when you consider it was from an age in which customer feedback was either nonexistent or significantly slower.
-Yeah, the writing is a bit hokey at times, but there is a real passion there that I feel more Western AAA developers had.
+Yeah, the writing is a bit hokey at times, but there is a real passion there that I wish more Western AAA developers had.

 Metroid – Matt over at Nintendobound took a look at the original Metroid, discussing its importance in gaming history in addition to highlighting what made it so groundbreaking back in 1986.